Council Business Plan 2017-2023

 It helps the public, councillors and staff understand what the Council does and how the Council will contribute to local, district and county wide priorities.

-- The first, identifies the opportunities, challenges, and projects for the next five years.
-These priorities have been identified and developed in partnership with the public, and stakeholders.
+- The first, identifies the opportunities, challenges, and projects for the new Council term.

 - The second part requires each officer and respective committee to develop an annual work plan prioritising their committee activities.